labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/en/step3.md

     return total_cost
 ```

-This modified function:
+Let's break down what this modified function does step by step:

-1. Strips any whitespace from each line
+1. **Strips whitespace**: We use the `strip()` method to remove any leading or trailing whitespace from each line.
+This ensures that we don't accidentally include extra spaces when we split the line into fields.
-2. Skips empty lines
+2. **Skips empty lines**: If a line is empty (i.e., it contains only whitespace), we use the `continue` statement to skip it.
+This helps us avoid errors when trying to split an empty line.
-3. Splits each line into fields using the default whitespace delimiter
+3. **Splits the line into fields**: We use the `split()` method to split each line into a list of fields based on whitespace.
+This allows us to access each part of the line separately.
-4. Extracts the number of shares and price per share
+4. **Extracts relevant data**: We extract the number of shares and the price per share from the list of fields.
+The number of shares is the second field, and the price per share is the third field.
+We convert these values to the appropriate data types (`int` for shares and `float` for price) so that we can perform arithmetic operations on them.
-5. Calculates the cost of this stock purchase
+5. **Calculates the cost**: We multiply the number of shares by the price per share to calculate the cost of this stock purchase.
-6. Adds the cost to the total
+6. **Adds to the total**: We add the cost of this stock purchase to the running total cost.
-7. Prints some debug information to see what's happening
+7. **Prints debug information**: We print some information about each stock purchase to help us see what's happening.
+This includes the stock symbol, the number of shares, the price per share, and the total cost of the purchase.

-Let's run the code to see if it works:
+Now, let's run the code to see if it works.
+Open your terminal and run the following command:

 ```bash
 python3 ~/project/pcost.py
 ```

-You should now see detailed information about each stock purchase, followed by the total cost.
+After running the command, you should see detailed information about each stock purchase, followed by the total cost of the portfolio.
+This output will help you verify that the function is working correctly and that you've calculated the total cost accurately.